 Once your company is established, you can apply for employee, investor, and family visas.
 The number of visas you can sponsor depends on the size of your office and the nature of your business.

-- Commercial License: For trading and retail businesses.
+Commercial License: For trading and retail businesses.

-- Industrial License: For manufacturing or industrial activities.
+Industrial License: For manufacturing or industrial activities.

-“Mehar Business Solution Mainland Company Formation Services in UAE The UAE offers a strategic location, a favorable business environment, Corporate Tax advantages, and world-class infrastructure, making it an attractive destination for starting a business.
+“Mehar Business Solution Mainland Company Formation Services in UAE offers a strategic location, a favorable business environment, Corporate Tax advantages, and world-class infrastructure, making it an attractive destination for starting a business.
 We provide a comprehensive guide to forming a mainland company and discuss its entailments, benefits, and steps.”

 A mainland business in the UAE refers to a company registered with the Department of Economic Development (DED) in the respective emirate and authorized to operate within the local market without limitations.
 Such businesses can trade directly with the UAE market and operate in any emirate except free zones.